HariSekhon/HariSekhon/README.md

 - Economics
 - Demographics
 - Private message me on [LinkedIn](https://www.linkedin.com/in/HariSekhon/)
-for the answer to the root cause of Western Decline
+for the answer to The Root Cause of Western Decline
   - as well as excellent resources on everything from jobs and money to relationships and taxes